memyboi/industrialist.mp4/README.md

 Once it is done, find some program to concatenate all of the images in the "rendered" folder or something (preferrably ffmpeg, but i couldn't get ffmpeg to work)
 Once that finished, you're done!

 (PS: make sure to turn on DND, you will get notifications if your desktop sends a notification for each screenshot)
+(PS: you will need a lot of free space (eg. 20 gigs?), and ram to concatenate the video)

 ## Dependencies:
 - pyautogui